top of page

 Who is eligible?

-The HealthLab accelerator program is open to teams of current students and postdocs from across the University (no faculty or staff).
-Teams may include individuals from outside the University as well, but priority will be given to multi-disciplinary teams that draw heavily on the expertise of students enrolled in Harvard College or Harvard graduate schools.
+H2A is open to teams of current students and postdocs from across the university, and staff and/or faculty advisors are welcome.
+Teams are encouraged to include individuals from outside Harvard.
+Priority will be given to multi-disciplinary teams that draw heavily on the expertise of students enrolled in Harvard College and/or Harvard graduate schools.
+Applicants must be early-stage ventures with less than ~ $20,000 in funding.

 What ventures may apply?